-Chemistry staff run a variety of engaging masterclasses and workshops, both at the Mile End campus where the Department of Chemistry and Biochemistry is located and in schools across London and the south east.
+Chemistry staff run a variety of engaging masterclasses and workshops, both at the Mile End campus where the Department of Chemistry is located and in schools across London and the south east.

 Below is a list of chemistry outreach activities that target students of various ages.